Currently not available for applications for 2020.

 1st in the UK for Criminology and 6th for Psychology in the Guardian University Guide 2020

 1st for graduate prospects for the Law School (including Criminology) in the Complete University Guide 2021

 1st for career after 6 months for Psychology in the Guardian University Guide 2020

-This new and highly innovative degree explores the relationship between crime and the human mind.
-Informed by cutting-edge research and combining theory and practice, the degree offers you an unparalleled chance to master both Criminology and Psychology in equal measure.
-Due to the flexible structure of our courses you can continue on the joint major pathway or switch to a Psychology major (which includes British Psychological Society accreditation) at the end of your first year.
+This innovative degree explores the relationship between crime and the human mind.
+Informed by the latest research and combining theory and practice, the degree offers you the opportunity to study both Criminology and Psychology in equal measure.
+Due to the flexible structure, you can continue on the joint major pathway or switch to a Psychology major (which includes British Psychological Society accreditation) at the end of your first year.

 Masterclasses, expert seminars, volunteering and work placement opportunities will also enhance your knowledge, experience and practical skills.
 Assessment is varied, including coursework, presentations, exams, reflective accounts and dissertation.

 You will benefit from our excellent connections with NGOs, charities, and local Criminal Justice Agencies such as Lancashire Police and HMP Lancashire Farm.
-You will be able to visit the prison and engage in collaborative learning, and analyse data from Lancashire Police; this data is then often used by the force.
-All of this helps you to make professional connections and get a head start on your career.
+You will be able to visit the prison and engage in collaborative learning, and analyse data from Lancashire Police.
+Our Psychology Employability Programme will help you to develop your skills for a career in Psychology.
+All of this is designed to enable you to gain experience, make professional connections and get a head start in your career.